florentlb/developers/content/en/docs/tutorials/deploying-api-def-to-azure-api-management.md

 linkTitle: "Deploy API def to Azure"
 ---

-# Deploying an API definition to Azure API Management
+# Deployingggg an API definition to Azure API Management

 This example explains how to import a new API definition or update an existing one in Azure API Management from Talend Cloud API Designer.